The best resource when you have to get a new roof over your head.

 Before a storm that will be arriving in a few-days’ time, secure large objects that are outdoors that could be damaged during a storm or cause damage by being blown against your home.
 Cover shrubs with tarps and trim tree branches that could fall and damage your home.
 Make sure that all vehicles are moved into your garage or are otherwise covered.

 Wait until after a hail storm to check for damage.
 Check again for broken, lose, or missing shingles and siding.
 If you find leaks that you are fairly sure that can be traced back to a breach of your roof, a replacement is in your future.
 Damaged shingles may be able to be replaced.
 In either case, make sure to have a qualified professional do an inspection and walk you through the next steps.
+Check to see if your roof damage may be covered through your homeowner’s insurance.

 If you do need to replace your roof, you should consider impact-resistant (IR) shingles.
 IR shingles are shingles that are specially manufactured with a SBS (styrene-butadiene-styrene) modified asphalt formula—also known as rubberized asphalt—to withstand the impact of hail more effectively than typical shingles.
 It’s important to realize that these shingles are impact-resistant, not impact-proof.
 Impact from hail may cause them to lose some of their granular layer or sustain dents.
 The real benefit of IR shingles lies in their rubberized component; it makes them less likely to crack from the impact.